• Home

 They often look “almost right” while still being broken in subtle but critical ways:

-Most of these defects remain undetected by standard automation and are often overlooked in visual reviews.
+Most of these defects remain invisible to standard automation and are frequently missed in visual reviews.

 In static UI, a 1-px offset is a defect.

-In motion, it gives rise to a vague feeling that “something is off.”
+In motion, it becomes a vague feeling that “something is off.”
 These are the most dangerous defects because they:

 This creates a paradox: